buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcCableSegmentTypeEnum.md

 # IfcCableSegmentTypeEnum

-The _IfcCableSegmentTypeEnum_ defines the range of different types of cable segment that can be specified.
+The _IfcCableSegmentTypeEnum_ defines the range of different types of cable segment that can be specified.<!-- end of definition -->

 > HISTORY New type in IFC2x2.
 Core and busbar segment added in IFC4.

 ## Items